MushroomRL/mushroom-rl-benchmark/README.rst

                             Number of seed per experiment
       -x {sequential,parallel,slurm}, --execution_type {sequential,parallel,slurm}
                             Execution type for the benchmark.
+      -p PARAMETER_SWEEP, --parameter-sweep PARAMETER_SWEEP
+                            Sweep configuration file to be used by the benchmark.
       -t, --test            Flag to test the script and NOT execute the benchmark.
       -d, --demo            Flag to run a reduced version of the benchmark.